lduesterwald/Ct-Value-Prediction/README.md

 ~~~

 The script takes in the following options:
-* -o --output_dir: Specify the directory containing the k-mer DataFrame and dictionary {k-mer : column number} that will be used for storing the model trained in this script.
+* -o --output_dir: Specify the directory containing the k-mer DataFrame that will be used for storing the model trained in this script.
 This must be the same as in *createDataFrame.py*.
 The default is “./output”.
 * -d --df_name: Specify the name that the DataFrame created by *createDataFrame.py* was stored as.
 Must be a *.csv* file.
 The default is "kmr_df.csv".
-* -i --dictionary_name: Specify the name of the dictionary {k-mer : column number} used to create the DataFrame in *createDataFrame.py*.
-Must be a .pkl file.
-The default is "kmr_dictionary.pkl".
 * -m --model_name: Specify the name that the Ct value prediction model will be stored as.
 This must be a .sav file.
 The default is "ct_model.sav".
 * -f --output_file_name: Specify the name of the output file for this script.
 This file will be created in the <output_dir> directory.
 The default is "output_file_trainModel".
-* -t --num_features: Specify the number of top features of the model to write to the output file.
-The default is 20.
 * -ts --test_size: Specify the size of the test set to be used in the train_test_split during model training and evaluation.
 The default is 0.2.
 * -nt --num_trees: Specify the ‘n_estimators’ (number of trees) parameter in the Random Forest regression model.
 The default was established through hyperparameter tuning and is 400.
 * -td --tree_depth: Specify the ‘max_depth’ (tree depth) parameter in the Random Forest regression model.
 The default was established through hyperparameter tuning and is None.